bnb-chain/BEPs/BEP10.md

 ### 5.2 Register Process

-- Service Provider proposes to add a source type
+- Service Provider choose their own source identifier
+- They have to create a PR to BEP-10 and add their identifier code in the form under section **5.3**
-- Maintainer review the proposal
+- Maintainer review their PR
-- If the proposal gets accepted, this new type will be recorded.
+- If the PR gets accepted, this new identifier will be recognized

 ### 5.3  Registered Source types